 Persons successfully completing graduate work in the college have traditionally been prepared to serve as leaders in the business world, private sector organizations, and academic institutions.
 Anyone interested in graduate programs should consult the Graduate School catalog section for information about university requirements for master's and doctoral degrees.

-Distance Education.
 The College of Human Sciences is a member of the Great Plains Interactive Distance Education Alliance (GPIDEA).
 The GPIDEA is comprised of many institutions of higher education who share a goal of increasing educational options at the graduate level.
-Ten of the best state universities in the country have joined together to offer online graduate certificates and master’s degrees in human sciences disciplines.
-Prospective students may apply for admission to a human sciences graduate program at any of the 10 universities.
+Twelve of the best state universities in the country have joined together to offer online graduate certificates and master's degrees in human sciences disciplines.
+Prospective students may apply for admission to a human sciences graduate program at any of the 12 universities.
 The student is admitted to one university and receives a graduate degree or certificate from that same university.

 The courses are taught by several universities, but students enroll and pay for all their courses through the university where they have been admitted.
 Students therefore have the advantage of receiving coordinated, diverse, high-quality instruction from topic experts at several universities without the hassle and expense of figuring out each institution's admissions, enrollment, payment, and transcript transfer processes.

-Three programs are offered through collaboration of the GPIDEA and the College of Human Sciences.
+Four programs are offered through collaboration of the GPIDEA and the College of Human Sciences.
 Students can specialize in gerontology or youth development within the M.S. in Human Development and Family Studies or obtain an M.S. in Family Consumer Sciences Education.
+An undergraduate degree in early childhood is also available through the B.S. in Human Development and Family Studies.

 For additional information, see graduate program listings for the department of Human Development and Family Studies or the College of Human Sciences.